 ”Vera Rubin CPX Dual Rack”

-NVIDIA will also make a CPX-only tray (VR-CPX) with 8x CPX.
-From the slide above, it doesn’t look like the CPX trays have scale-up NVLink connectivity.
-This implies that the non-CPX nodes will have to fetch KV caches from CPX nodes over InfiniBand.
+NVIDIA was also going to make a CPX-only tray (VR-CPX) with 8x CPX.
+From the slide above, it didn’t look like the CPX trays had scale-up NVLink connectivity.
+This implied that the non-CPX nodes will have to fetch KV caches from CPX nodes over InfiniBand.

 Target applications